blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 ### Second Wind
 You may use your bonus action to take a deep breath and brace yourself for more carnage.
-You must have at least one stamina die, which you expend by rolling.
-You heal the rolled amount of hit points.
+You expend one stamina dice and heal the amount rolled.

+### Ability Score increase
+You may increase one ability score by 2, or you can increase two ability scores of your choice by 1.
+You cannot increase an ability score past 20.

 ### Advanced Smith
 You may now craft cartridges and weapons that use cartridges.